mines-erds/course-overviews/558_CourseOutline.md

 - Week 6 essay on reproducibility
 - Week 6 find good and bad ML examples to make a crowd-sourced list

-#### Subtheme:
+#### Subthemes:
 - How fancy does your ML need to be?
-  - Formative assessments:
-    - Week 6 discussion on supervised ML architectures, and when 80% is good enough
+  - Formative assessment: Week 6 discussion on supervised ML architectures, and when 80% is good enough
+- Machine-learning ethics
+  - Formative assessment: Week 5 discussion on ML ethics and when it goes wrong (e.g., facial recognition)

 ---